ModernCloud/moderncloud/README.md

 # How to try?

+We are using [Vagrant](https://www.vagrantup.com/intro) for development.
+Please check the [installation](https://learn.hashicorp.com/tutorials/vagrant/getting-started-install?in=vagrant/getting-started) page before you start.

 Please create your own environment files with the following commands.
-These environment files work with our Vagrantfile.
+These environment files work out-of-the-box with our Vagrantfile.
 You can edit these files if you are planning to use on different system.

 ```bash
 $ cp Vagrantfile.sample Vagrantfile